Codecademy/docs/content/python/concepts/built-in-functions/terms/globals/globals.md

   - 'paths/computer-science'
 ---

-The built-in **globals()** function allows you to access the global scope's name table, which is a writable dictionary containing the current global names and their corresponding values in your code.
-You can also use this function to access or even modify the value of a global variable from with functions.
+The built-in **`globals()`** function allows access to the global scope's name table, which is a writable dictionary containing the current global names and their corresponding values in the code.
+This function can be used to access or modify the value of a global variable from within functions.

 ## Syntax